justinle4/MAT_423_Project/README.md

 End of semester group project for the Fall 2022 section of MAT 423 - Numerical Analysis I, taught by Dr. Malena Español at Arizona State University.

 Group members:
-Justin Le (Owner of this repository)
+Justin Le (Owner of this repository),
-Jack Gutierrez
+Jack Gutierrez,
-Jerome Goh
+Jerome Goh,
-Hunter Rockwood
+Hunter Rockwood,
 Lewis Davis

 The objective of this project is to classify handwritten digits from the MNIST database, which is imported using the Pytorch module in Python.